 Congratulations to Josh Krinick, who last month was honored for being selected as a Long Island Business News 30 Under 30, and to Dan Silver, for the 40 Under 40 honor!

 The awards honor bright and dynamic young professionals by age category who contribute to the Long Island community through public service, and who have made significant strides in business.
 Josh is a rockstar who has been building his career with Sunrise since 2009 when he started as a counselor and continued in 2014 when he joined Sunrise full time.
-Dan is a dynamo who also joined the Sunrise family as a counselor and is now assistant director of Sunrise Day Camp–Long Island.
+Dan is a vibrant entrepreneur who also joined the Sunrise family as a counselor and is now assistant director of Sunrise Day Camp–Long Island.

 Sunrise News – A Visit from Friends

 On September 1, all tenth graders at Friends Academy in Locust Valley, NY visited Sunrise Day Camp–Long Island.
 Long Island Camp Director & Regional Director of NY Camps Deanna Slade greeted the 100 students the Sunrise way – at round up, of course! – and helped them make connections to Sunrise programs and campers.
 “Sunrise makes children with cancer feel like kids again,” Deanna explained, and along with other Sunrise staffers discussed ways to get involved in Sunrise programs throughout the year and led student groups on tours of the campgrounds.

 “As I was getting my tour, I realized how thought through every single building and structure is to accommodate the kids who attend Sunrise,” noted student Helene Prestandrea.
 “There are so many activity options so that every kid can participate in something of their interest.
 It’s an amazing place and I would love to volunteer one day.”